bootstrap-wysiwyg/bootstrap3-wysiwyg/README.md

 #### Shortcuts

 You can map your own shortcuts to commands.
-For example if you want to map the underline command to Ctrl+T call the editor with following options:
+For example if you want to map the underline command to <Alt>+T call the editor with following options:

 ```javascript
 $('#some-textarea').wysihtml5({